 This Chinese Amazon equivalent was launched in 1999 by Alibaba Group as a space for interaction between entrepreneurs from different countries.
 On the platform, they can contact directly: conduct negotiations, order product samples, and arrange delivery.

-Today, Alibaba provides access to its site to 190 million buyers from all over the world, and the site is translated into 15 languages.
+Today, Alibaba provides access to its site to 190 million buyers worldwide, and the site is translated into 15 languages.
 This applies to the interface and the chat, where you can easily communicate with company managers through automatic text translation.

 JD